gourav001-s/DirXploit/README.md

 <img width="1063" height="432" alt="image" src="https://github.com/user-attachments/assets/ab5fd2a6-6a57-4e88-af5c-d78cfbcaae5d" />

-RavX is a simple and powerful directory scanner that checks which paths on a target website return **HTTP Status 200 (OK)**.
+DirXploit is a simple and powerful directory scanner that checks which paths on a target website return **HTTP Status 200 (OK)**.
 It is useful for **bug bounty hunters**, **CTF players**, and **pentesters** who want to find accessible directories fast.

 This tool prints only the **working directories** and automatically saves them into a `results.txt` file.